Pushpa 2: The Rule: Home media

 The digital streaming television rights of the film were acquired by Netflix for ₹275 crore.
 The film's reloaded version, which included over 20 minutes of additional footage, began streaming on Netflix from 30 January 2025 in Telugu and dubbed versions of Hindi, Tamil, Malayalam and Kannada languages.
 Later, English and Bengali dubbed version was also released on the platform.

-The satellite television rights of the film were acquired by JioStar Network.
-The film was premiered on Star Maa on 13 April 2025.
-The dubbed versions of Malayalam and Kannada languages were also premiered on the same day on Asianet and Colors Kannada respectively.
-The Tamil dubbed version was premiered on Star Vijay on 14 April 2025.
-The Hindi dubbed version was premiered on Zee Cinema on 31 May 2025.
-The film's Hindi version also became one of the most-watched premieres across Indian television with a TVR rating of 5.1.

 Reception

 Critical response

+Pushpa 2: The Rule received mixed reviews from critics.

 Nishad Thaivalappil of News18 gave 5/5 stars and wrote "Pushpa 2: The Rule is a raw, wild, and action-packed extravaganza.
-With its gripping narrative, larger-than-life performances, and massy appeal, it’s the entertainer of the year.
-Don’t miss the chance to witness Allu Arjun’s brilliance on the big screen!"
+With its gripping narrative, larger-than-life performances, and massy appeal, it's the entertainer of the year.
+Don't miss the chance to witness Allu Arjun's brilliance on the big screen!"
 Taran Adarsh of Bollywood Hungama gave 4.5/5 stars and wrote "A wildfire entertainer with mass appeal, blending intense action, gripping drama, emotional depth and Allu Arjun's unmatched swag which elevates the film, making it a must-watch for fans and audiences alike".
 Simran Singh of DNA India gave 4.5/5 stars and wrote "Pushpa The Rule: Part Two will RULE the box office.
 The sky is the limit for this film.
 Allu Arjun and the team have set new standards in massy entertainers, and very high expectations for the third part.
 Yes, the saga of Pushpa will continue.
 Don't miss Pushpa The Rule: Part Two at any chance."

 Ganesh Aaglave of Firstpost gave 4/5 stars and wrote "On the whole, Pushpa 2 is bigger, grander and better as Allu Arjun is set to rule the box office with its swag."
 Neeshita Nyayapati of Hindustan Times wrote "At the end of it all, Pushpa 2: The Rule is entertaining, makes you chuckle and also feel something for its titular character, even if not flawless and has a shallow message about women's safety.
-And when you don't notice a runtime as long as this one, that’s a win".
+And when you don't notice a runtime as long as this one, that's a win".
 Paul Nicodemus of The Times of India gave 3.5/5 stars and wrote "Pushpa 2: The Rule is a sequel that surpasses its predecessor in scale, storytelling, and emotional depth.
-Sukumar’s vision, combined with Allu Arjun’s powerhouse performance, layered narrative, breathtaking visuals, and stellar ensemble cast, makes it a cinematic triumph that demands to be experienced on the big screen."
+Sukumar's vision, combined with Allu Arjun's powerhouse performance, layered narrative, breathtaking visuals, and stellar ensemble cast, makes it a cinematic triumph that demands to be experienced on the big screen."